 - 303. The submissions made by Egypt at the March hearing are not easily reconciled with those made in its written submissions of 31 January 2008, which have been discussed.
 Egypt stated on 31 January 2008 that it made enquiries of Lebanon because Mr Siag's Individual Record appeared suspicious.
-That submission appears to be supported by Mr Newman, who stated at the hearing that "something" called Mr Rizkana's attention to the inauthenticity of Mr Siag's Individual Record, at which point Mr Souhaid was instructed to make further enquiries.
-The Souhaid stated that he was provided with a copy of Mr Siag's Individual Record by Baker & McKenzie, and was instructed to obtain information from the Lebanese government as to its validity.
-However, Mr Hafez submitted that the reason Egypt made enquiries in Lebanon was that it had not received from Claimants the documentation it sought in respect of its effective nationality argument.
-Claimants or Lebanon, as the Individual Record was already in Egypt's possession. - 304.
+That submission appears to be supported by Mr Newman, who stated at the hearing that "something" called Mr Rizkana's attention to the inauthenticity of Mr Siag's Individual Record, at which point Mr Souhaid was instructed to make further enquiries.355 Mr Souhaid stated that he was provided with a copy of Mr Siag's Individual Record by Baker & McKenzie, and was instructed to obtain information from the Lebanese government as to its validity.356 However, Mr Hafez submitted that the reason Egypt made enquiries in Lebanon was that it had not received from Claimants the documentation it sought in respect of its effective nationality argument.357 Clearly Mr Siag's Individual Record was not a document that Egypt had to seek from either Claimants or Lebanon, as the Individual Record was already in Egypt's possession. - 304.
 Even assuming for the sake of argument that Egypt's submission that it made enquiries in Lebanon because Mr Siag's Individual Record appeared suspicious was incorrectly made, and that the submission of Mr Hafez in respect of document production is to be preferred, the Tribunal remains of the view that Egypt ought to have made its enquiries of the Lebanese authorities during the jurisdictional phase.
 Mr Siag's nationality was squarely in issue at that time, and that would have been the appropriate juncture for Egypt to have made any enquiries seeking to challenge his national status. - 305.
 Mr Hafez stated that Egypt was preparing for an "altogether different argument" by that stage.
-However, the doctrine of effective nationality had been argued and ruled on at the hearing on jurisdiction.
-Indeed the Tribunal's rejection of the doctrine in its Decision on Jurisdiction has been queried by Egypt in later submissions.
-The Tribunal does not therefore accept that effective nationality can be considered an "altogether different argument" to anything submitted as part of the jurisdictional phase.
+However, the doctrine of effective nationality had been argued and ruled on at the hearing on jurisdiction.358 Indeed the Tribunal's rejection of the doctrine in its Decision on Jurisdiction has been queried by Egypt in later submissions.359 The Tribunal does not therefore accept that effective nationality can be considered an "altogether different argument" to anything submitted as part of the jurisdictional phase.